This blog was originally published in 2018. It has been updated to reflect current guidance.

 Being vigilant and catching issues quickly is the best way to stop damage in its tracks.

 5. Ship to a secure location

 Ah yes, “porch pirate” season is back.
-Remember the stories from the last few years of criminals stealing packages off of people’s porches, out of their driveways and even mailboxes?
+Remember the stories from the last few years of criminals stealing packages off people’s porches, out of their driveways and even mailboxes?
 Tis the season, unfortunately.
 Despite the fact that it’s now a felony in several states, it’s still happening.

 There are a few ways to combat this, and your local law enforcement community may be able to help.
 Some police departments allow residents to safely ship packages to their building and pick them up there.
 Check with your local police department to see if this option is available to you.
 Alternately, services such as Amazon Locker allow you to choose and designate your pickup location.
 Another great option is using the “Ship to Store” or Curbside Pickup features that many retailers have.

 Sure, it’s not quite as convenient, but neither is a stolen package!